Suzume: Release

+Theatrical

 Suzume had an advance IMAX screening on November 7, 2022, for watchers who were decided through a lottery.
 It was released nationwide by Toho in 420 theaters in Japan on November 11 through regular and IMAX screenings.
 Midnight screenings were held in 11 theaters across six cities in Japan.
 The film premiered internationally in competition at the 73rd Berlin International Film Festival on February 23, 2023, marking the first time an anime film competed in the festival since Spirited Away in 2002.

-In Asia, the film began screening on March 2, 2023, in Taiwan and Hong Kong; March 8 in Indonesia, Philippines (released through Warner Bros.
-Pictures), and South Korea; March 9 in Malaysia and Singapore; March 10 in Vietnam; March 24 in China; and April 21 in India.
+In Asia, the film began screening on March 2, 2023, in Hong Kong, Taiwan, and Macau; March 8 in Indonesia, the Philippines, and South Korea; March 9 in Malaysia and Singapore; March 10 in Vietnam; March 16 in Brunei; March 24 in China; April 13 in Thailand; and April 21 in India.
+Singapore-based distributor Encore Films handled distribution in Southeast Asia, with the Philippines and Thailand releases co-distributed with Warner Bros.
+Pictures.

-In May 2022, it was announced that Crunchyroll, Sony Pictures, and Wild Bunch International have acquired the film's global distribution rights.
-Crunchyroll will handle distribution in North America and will partner with Sony in territories outside of Asia, while Sony and Wild Bunch will co-distribute in Europe.
+In May 2022, Crunchyroll, Sony Pictures, and Wild Bunch International acquired the film's global distribution rights.
+Crunchyroll handled distribution in North America and partnered with Sony Pictures Releasing in territories outside of Asia under the Sony Pictures Releasing International banner, while Sony and Wild Bunch co-distributed in Europe.
 A special screening for the film was held on March 1, 2023, at the BFI Southbank in London, with Shinkai himself attending the event.
 The film had its North American premiere at the New York International Children's Film Festival on March 5.
+Another special screening was held on April 21, 2023, at PVR Cinemas Citi Mall in Mumbai, which Shinkai attended to celebrate the premiere of the film in Japanese and in the Hindi dub in India.
+He interacted with media outlets along with his overseas fans and attended a Q&A session.
+He also participated in a signing event along with Denki Amashima, the illustrator for the manga adaptation.
+This was his second visit to India; he previously visited the country during the premiere of his film Weathering With You in 2019.

-Suzume will begin its general screening on April 12, 2023, in France and Malta; April 13 in Australia, Brazil, Germany, Mexico, and New Zealand; and April 14 in Austria, Belgium, Canada, Gibraltar, Ireland, Luxembourg, the United Kingdom and the United States.
+Suzume began its general screening on April 12, 2023, in France, Malta, and Switzerland; April 13 in Argentina, Armenia, Australia, Azerbaijan, Bolivia, Brazil, Central America, Chile, Denmark, Ecuador, Georgia, Germany, Greece, Hungary, Israel, Kazakhstan, Kyrgyzstan, Mexico, the Netherlands, New Zealand, Peru, Slovakia, Tajikistan, Turkey, Uruguay, Uzbekistan and Venezuela; April 14 in Austria, Belgium, Canada, Estonia, Gibraltar, Ireland, Kenya, Latvia, Lithuania, Luxembourg, Norway, Southern Africa, Spain, Sweden, the United Kingdom, and the United States; April 20 in Colombia and Portugal; April 21 in Bulgaria, Finland, Poland, and Romania; April 27 in Italy, Kuwait, Qatar, Saudi Arabia, and the United Arab Emirates; April 30 in Iceland; May 25 in Croatia, Serbia, Bosnia and Herzegovina, Kosovo, North Macedonia and Albania; and May 26 in Czech Republic and Madagascar.

+In Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States, an English-language dub was screened along with the original Japanese version.